DSprtn/GTFO_VR_Plugin/README.md

 ## Features:
 	Mostly correctly working VR UI and gameplay (also works in multiplayer, with others not having the mod!)

-	Full SteamVR_Input binding support, you can play with all VR controllers, provided they have enough buttons for all the actions in GTFO!
+	Full SteamVR_Input binding support, you can play with all VR controllers, provided they have enough buttons for all the actions in GTFO.
+All in-game actions are supported, except for 'undo' in the terminal!

 	Full VR controller based aiming (including fancy laserpointer)

-	Main menu, map UI and terminal working correctly in VR
+	Main menu, map UI and terminal working correctly in VR Single or double handed aiming

+	Custom programmer art VR UI

 ## Known issues:

-	Oculus integration seems to be working for at least the Rift S, but if it isn't working for you try to disable controllers in config to play with head aiming and let me know which HMD you have.
-	You can disable controllers in GTFO\BepInEx\config\com.github.dsprtn.gtfovr.cfg

-	In-game HUD is crappy looking --- intel, objectives, ammo info (except in map) or not positioned correctly  --- enemy markings, teammate name/stats (except in map)

-	Hacking tool minigame isn't rendered correctly for VR
+	Rejoining might not work correctly --- please send me output logs that can be found under AppData\LocalLow\10 Chambers Collective\GTFO\output_log.txt if it happens to you!

+	No snap turn (Coming in the next version!)

 ## Want to contribute?